 All was quiet in the dark halls when suddenly Lord Makar heard a raspy voice calling out his name.
-There, he stepped away from his throne and glided towards the iron gates.
-No horn was sounded as the Morkrai guards stood in position leaving little cause for alarm.
+He stepped away from his throne and glided towards the iron gates.
+No horn blew as the Morkrai guards stood in position leaving little cause for alarm.
 He gazed towards the entrance where he noticed a dark hooded figure standing by the gates.
 “Makar, my Lord, please let me in!” shouted the cloaked woman as she turned towards him from behind the gates.
 He watched as the figure removed her hood, revealing a slender face of ivory skin, pale blue eyes and raven black hair.
-She looked too perfect to be mortal, through from her appearance he could tell she was no Enai.
+She looked too perfect to be mortal, though from her appearance he could tell she was no Enai.
 Intrigued by her presence, Makar opened the gates.

 “Well aren’t you a sight for my sore eyes?” he whispered softly as she approached.
 “I am not used to visitors here in my realm.
 Where have you come from?” he asked keenly.